-If you are in doubt as to any aspect of this offer, you should consult a stockbroker or other registered dealer in securities, a bank manager, solicitor, professional accountant, or other professional adviser.
+If you are in doubt as to any aspect of this offer, you should consult a licensed securities dealer or registered institution in securities, a bank manager, solicitor, professional accountant, or other professional adviser.

-If you have sold all your shares in you should at once hand this document and the accompanying form to the purchaser or to the bank or stockbroker or other agent through whom the sale was effected for transmission to the purchaser.
+If you have sold all your shares in ...... you should at once hand this document and the accompanying form to the purchaser or to the licensed securities dealer or registered institution in securities or other agent through whom the sale was effected for transmission to the purchaser.